socketio/socket.io/Readme.md

 ## Features

 Socket.IO enables real-time bidirectional event-based communication.
-It consists in:
+It consists of:

 - a Node.js server (this repository)
 - a [Javascript client library](https://github.com/socketio/socket.io-client) for the browser (or a Node.js client)